crapola/blender_t3d/readme.md

 * Unreal uses larger units than Blender, so you might need to adjust camera clip when importing large maps.
 ![Image](camera_clip.png)
+* In addition, Blender's axes are oriented differently compared to UnrealEd (X and Y are switched), so you should expect to see imported objects appear mirrored.

-If you want to use UT texture in Blender, see [texturing](texturing/instructions.md).
+* If you want to use UT texture in Blender, see [texturing](texturing/instructions.md).